chapter three

 This chapter covers

-• Selecting the best technology for the knowledge graph representation based on use cases
+• Selecting the best KG technology based on use cases

-• Constructing a valuable knowledge graph to support clinicians' activity
+• Constructing a KG to support clinicians’ activities

-• Performing analysis and ontology-based reasoning on top of this knowledge graph
+• Performing analysis and ontology-based reasoning on top of a KG

-The KG construction is complex because it requires extracting and integrating information from various data sources.
-We can relate the differences among these sources to the data format (XML, CSV, or JSON), the storage technology (relational or document-oriented databases), and the information syntax (2022-08-09 or 9 August 2022).
-Another key difference involves the meaning of the data, which becomes critical for information exchange.
-In the case of healthcare, for instance, the adoption of diverse expressions to identify the same concept (type 2 diabetes or ketosis-resistant diabetes), the use of the same acronym to define distinct concepts (PE for physical examination or pulmonary embolism), and varying levels of information granularity (necrosis or lobular necrosis) present significant obstacles to data integration.
+KG construction is complex due to the need to extract and integrate information from data sources that differ in format (XML, CSV, JSON), storage technology (relational or document-oriented), information syntax (e.g., 2022-08-09 or 9 August 2022), and especially the meaning of the data.
+In healthcare, for instance, varied expressions that identify the same concept (type 2 diabetes versus ketosis-resistant diabetes), identical acronyms that define distinct concepts (PE as physical examination or pulmonary embolism), and information granularity (necrosis or lobular necrosis) are obstacles to data integration.

 3.1.1 Business and domain understanding